yanxu2021/ApartmentUs1/Challenge 5 - API.md

 # Challenge 5 - API

-Finish off apartment application by hooking up the Database via API endpoints.
+## 1. Finish off apartment application by hooking up the Database via API endpoints.
 It is time to create/read/update new apartments by users in database!
-Also need to think about: is everything secure?

 1. Implementing fetch to request data from Rails API
 2. Setting state with the JSON data that is returned from the fetch request